 WUA curves from other rivers (e.g., Sacramento River) cannot be used to determine the availability of rearing habitat WUA in response to changes in flow in the Feather River because relationships between flow and habitat WUA are generally not transferrable from one river to another (Bovee et al. 1998).
 As such, quantitative conclusions cannot be made regarding effects of Alternatives 1, 2, and 3 on spring-run rearing WUA.
-Because the relationship between WUA and flow is not linear, qualitative conclusions also cannot be made.

 No formal method for analyzing juvenile stranding analysis has been developed for the Feather River (Appendix 11K).
-Therefore, no analysis was conducted, and any conclusions would be speculative.